Fifteen individuals receive awards for work with myriad species, including humans

 The AVMA acknowledged another 11 remarkable individuals for contributions to animal welfare, public health, research, global health, and teaching during the July 14 President's Installation Luncheon.

 Those awards were in addition to the AVMA Award, which the Association presented to Dr. James E. Nave (see JAVMA, Sept.
-1, 2009, page 483).
+1, 2009).

 Dr. Brian W. Forsgren—Leo K. Bustad Companion Animal Veterinarian of the Year Award